-Alaska is known as the largest state in the United States, and often as a cold, uninhabited wilderness.
-There are, however, some people who have made their home in the arctic state.
-Although it is thought to be under a constant blanket of darkness and snow, the more inhabited areas of the state tend to have slightly milder weather conditions, with cold winters, and mild summers, with plenty of precipitation in both the forms of rain and snow.
-This cold weather and heavy precipitation can lead to a variety of foundation problems for the residents of Alaska.
+Although Alaska is thought to be under a constant blanket of darkness and snow, the more inhabited areas of the state tend to have slightly milder weather conditions with cold winters and mild summers, and plenty of precipitation in both the forms of rain and snow.
+This cold weather and heavy precipitation can lead to a variety of foundation problems for the buildings of Alaska.

-Heaving and Settling: This issue occurs during freeze and thaw periods.
-As the ground repeatedly freezes and thaws, it will expand and contract, causing the foundation above to heave and settle respectively.
+Heaving and Settling: As the ground repeatedly freezes and thaws, it will expand and contract, causing the foundation above to heave and settle respectively.
 This can lead to uneven settlement, foundation shifting, and crack formation.

 Hydrostatic Pressure: Excess groundwater can cause the hydrostatic pressure in the ground to increase.
 This pressure pushes against the foundation, causing it to shift and possibly crack.